-Los Angeles, CaL, May 17 .-- The committee on state of the church of the Methodist general conference, having in charge the consideration of the proposed change in the church rules in reference to dancing, card playing and theater-going, has decided against rec. ommending any change by a vote of 58 to 43.
+Los Angeles, Cal., May 17 .- The committee on state of the church of the Methodist general conference, having in charge the consideration of the proposed change in the church rules in reference to dancing, card playing and theater-going, has decided against recommending any change by a vote of 58 to 43.
 This result was reached after a vigorous and prolonged contest in the committee meeting.
 A minority report, presented by members of the committee who favor a more liberal construction of these rules, will be offered before the conference.
-It is expected that the submission of these two reports to the general body will be the signal for the most spirited struggle that will cecur on the floor during the present conference.
+It is expected that the submission of these two reports to the general body will be the signal for the most spirited struggle that will cccur on the floor during the present conference.

 As the day approaches for the election of bishops additional candidates are appearing.
-Probably twenty names have been suggested in connection with this important office, Prominent among these announced today as strong posal-bilities is Dr. George Edward Reed, president of Dickinson college, Carlislo, Pa.
-Another is Dr. T. B. Ford of Ore-gen. The election will probably occur at tomorrow's session
+Probably twenty names have been suggested in connection with this important office.
+Prominent among those announced today as strong bilities is Dr. George Edward President of Dickinson college, Carlisle, Pa.
+Another is Dr. T. B. Ford of Ore-gen. The election will probably occur tomorrow's session.